Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following

 Showing all 7 results

-If you’re looking for one of my most sincere recommendations of the year, heed this: this is the Rose to have of all the ones I’ve tried so far.
-The newly released 2021 Effet Papillon Rose is off the charts.
+This one is always special, but might not be any better than the 2021 release.
+This Effet Papillon Rose is off the charts.
 Made 100% from Grenache (as many of the best Southern French Roses are, this is salmon in color.
 It boasts aromas of bright red and stone fruits, orange rinds and a hint of lemon zest.
 It’s incredibly smooth and dry, making it a great food wine– but this Rose is serious with depth and complexity, making it worthy of enjoying on its own.

 Winemaker Marjorie Gallet’s Effet Papillon Rouge is a terrific blend of Grenache, Syrah and Carignane, harvested from the iron rich soil just outside of Rivesaltes at the base of Pyrenees.
 This one is a vibrant wine, with aromas of wild black raspberries and sweet spices.
 The mid palate is rich and velvety, with a core of sweet black fruit that finishes fresh, long and silky.
 At the price, it’s one of the easier no-brainer case buys we offer.

 It’s hard to beat a great value white wine and this one is a at least a cut above the rest.
 One prominant industry insider called the 2021 edition, “the best white wine by any within $20/cs of this price.”
 It’s super crisp with a great mineral streak, and was carefully picked by hand when the temperature is coolest and is kept cool all the way into the press.
 From there, the effect of the mineral soil takes over, providing great finesse and freshness in every bottle.
 This white blend has great backbone and a lot of juicy fruit coming through behind aromas of flowers and stone fruits.
 At this price, it’s a no brainer.